livingdocsIO/documentation/content/enterprise/reference-docs/server-configuration/_index.md

 editor: {
   // configure the Editor Host.
 This is used for password reset & login urls.
   public_host: 'http://localhost:9000',
-  auto_save_interval: 10 // This defines how often the editor auto saves in seconds }
+  autoSaveInterval: 3 // This defines how often the editor auto saves in seconds }
 ```

 #### Postgres Database